 - Transferring between MiWay and GO Transit?
 Use PRESTO to ride MiWay for less!

 - Pay only 80 cents to ride MiWay when transferring between MiWay and GO Transit.

 - PRESTO cardholders will automatically receive the co-fare discount when transferring between MiWay and GO Transit within the two-hour transfer window.

 MiWay is committed to providing customer-driven, quality transit services to the travelling public in a safe, reliable, clean and cost-effective manner.

 - On the go?
-Get scheduled departure times on your mobile device using the MiWay mobile site
+Get real-time trip information on your mobile app by using Plan a Trip at m.miway.ca

 - Accessible Services.
 All MiWay buses are accessible.
 They are low floor, kneeling buses equipped with ramps that allow passengers to board and exit the bus with ease.
 Each bus also has two wheelchair/scooter securement areas located at the front of the bus.
 Learn more about MiWay’s accessible buses and features.

 The Mississauga Transitway is a key component of Ontario’s Smart Growth program for development of the Greater Toronto Area and connects to 100 kilometres wide initiative that will create a dedicated bus corridor from Oakville to Pickering.
 When fully completed in 2017, the 18 kilometre transitway will have 12 stations beginning at Winston Churchill Boulevard in the west and ending at Renforth Drive at the east.
 The Mississauga Transitway will make it faster and easier for commuters to travel to, from and through Mississauga and across the Region.

 For more information about the Mississauga Transitway, please visit miway.ca/transitway

 The TTC has a grid network of: four subway lines; 11 streetcar routes; and more than 140 bus routes.